Skip to content

 Overwrites the `do_activity` method in the parent class `User`

-When invoking `do_activity` on a student object, this method is executed
+When calling `do_activity` on a student object, this method is executed instead of the parent class method

 '''

-print(f'{self.name} student enters the classroom to start studying')
+print(f'{self.name} student has entered the classroom to start studying')

 # Place all people in the same list and execute sequentially